noseglasses/Leidokos-CMake/README.md

 from a directory that is one level below the Kaleidoscope-CMake root directory, therefore the `..` at the end of the command.

-# Todos
-This is still a work in progress.
-The following work-packages remain to be done, before this project can be released.
-* Add travis testing of the build system, and explain in this README what is actually tested
-* Add automatic tests that assert binary compatibility of two firmwares that are build with Kaleidoscope-CMake and the stock's Makefile build system

 # Prerequisites
 ## CMake
 To build with Kaleidoscope-CMake, the CMake build system must be installed.